arenaoftitans/arena-of-titans/README.rst

   - ``aurelia.json`` the configuration file of `aurelia-cli <https://github.com/aurelia/cli>`__.
   - The tasks and libraries used by aurelia-cli to work.

-- The ``config`` folder contains:

-  - A `TOML <https://github.com/toml-lang/toml>`__ file per build type (dev, prod, staging and testing).
-These files are used to build ``application.js`` the config file of the application.
-  - A JS file containing the configuration of the application.
-This files mostly describe how to connect to the API.
-It is built from the TOML configuration files.

-- The ``dist`` folder (untracked) will contain the built bundles that are used in the browser.
+- The ``dist`` folder (un-tracked) will contain the built bundles that are used in the browser.
 - The ``locale`` folder contains a subdirectory per lang.
 Each subdirectory contains a JS file exporting an object containing the translations for this language.
 These JS files are updated with ``npm run translate``.
-- The ``scripts`` folder contains:

-  - Utility scripts for various tasks (update translations, lint templates, …).
-  - JS scripts that don't belong to the app but are required for it to work (require.js, text.js, tracking.js, polyfills.js)
+- The ``scripts`` folder contains: JS scripts that don't belong to the app but are required for it to work (eg: tracking.js, polyfills.js).
+- The ``templates`` folder contains templates (eg: index.html, rollbar.js).
 - Unit tests go into the ``test/unit`` folder.
 The structure of the ``test/unit`` folder should reflect the structure of the app.

 Code conventions